Perfect 1 Day Blue Mountains Itinerary (Local’s Guide)

 About the Blue Mountains National Park

-Before you head out to the Blue Mountains National Park, it is important to have some general info about the park and the heritage.
+Before you head out to the Blue Mountains National Park, it is important to have some general info about the park and its heritage.

 The Blue Mountains National Park is a natural wonder located in New South Wales, Australia.
 It is not far from Sydney.